koshevy/gulp-twig-php/README.md

 > **It's a very simple!** Just install PHP and this plugin.
 >
-> All integrations is automatized.
+> All integrations are automatized.

 ### What is the Twig?